 “People used to stay in the queues.
 Something was supposed to come in from Russia, so they stood in the queue day and night.”

-A signed slip from school entitled Adam to a pair of shoes: They soon fell apart.
+A signed slip from school entitled Adam to a pair of shoes, which soon fell apart.
 His father received a pair of Russian shoes because he had an approved job.
-They lasted four weeks and he sewed them together again with wire.
+They lasted four weeks and he sewed them together with wire.

-The phenomenon became known as “the norm.”
-Adam learnt that Russian employees under the Stalinist system did not have the incentive to produce anything but a certain amount of daily output, the quality of which seemed irrelevant.
+Shoddy workmanship became known as “the norm.”
+Russian employees under the Stalinist system did not have the incentive to produce anything but a certain amount of daily output, the quality of which seemed irrelevant.